Vyral/adam-rodriguez/_posts/2021-08-24-how-to-buy-a-home-when-you-already-own-one.md

 tags:
   - Home Buyer Tips
   - Real Estate
-excerpt: Here are four ways to buy another house when you already own one.
+excerpt: We’re sharing four ways to buy a second home when you already own one.
 enclosure: >-
   s3://vyralmarketing/Adam Rodriguez/Videos/2021/4 Ways to Buy a Home While You Already Own One.mp4